Jeff Monson: Ultimate Fighting Championship

-After 14 straight victories, Monson was signed by the UFC.
+After 14 straight MMA victories, Monson was signed by the UFC.

 At UFC 57, Monson submitted Branden Lee Hinkle by north–south choke in the first round.
 At UFC 59, he fought Brazilian jiu-jitsu black belt Marcio Cruz (ADCC veteran and longtime rival).
 Monson won by decision after three rounds.
 At UFC 61, Monson fought another Brazilian jiu-jitsu black belt in Anthony Perosh, whom Monson defeated by TKO in the first round.
+This fight earned him a Knockout of the Night award.

 On November 18, 2006, at UFC 65, Monson fought Tim Sylvia for the UFC Heavyweight Championship.
-He lost a five-round decision and would later ask to be released from his UFC contract in the hopes of facing then-PRIDE Heavyweight Champion Fedor Emelianenko at a BodogFIGHT scheduled for March 2007.
+He lost a five-round decision and would later ask to be released from his UFC contract in the hopes of facing then-PRIDE Heavyweight Champion Fedor Emelianenko at a BodogFIGHT event scheduled for March 2007.
 However, negotiations fell through and the match did not happen during that time.

 PRIDE

-At the main event of PRIDE 34, on April 8, 2007, Monson defeated Kazuyuki Fujita via rear-naked choke submission at 6:37 of the opening round.
+In the main event of PRIDE 34, on April 8, 2007, Monson defeated Kazuyuki Fujita via rear-naked choke submission at 6:37 of the opening round.
+This was the final fight in the history of Pride Fighting Championships.